Gr33nCamper/Paul-s-Website/Sanrio.md

 **Dec 12, 2022:**

 Frog-Quaeda a yr ago 🐸

+---

+GOT DA LETTER FROM FUTURE ME THAT I WROTE BACK IN MAY.
+I LUV IT!! 🤧